Manchester United sets IPO terms

 The IPO may be a tough sell in the United States given the lack of U.S. publicly traded sports teams to compare Manchester United against and given that many Americans don't regard soccer as a top sport.

 The company's latest financials may also give investors pause.
-Revenue for the fiscal year 2012 is expected to 315 million pounds to 320 million pounds, down 3 to 5 percent from the previous year, the company said in its S-1.
+Revenue for the fiscal year 2012 is expected to £315 million to £320 million, the company said in its S-1.

 Operating expenses also increased 4 to 5 percent as a result of a jump in player and staff compensation.

-Shares are highly priced based on earnings of a range of 21 million to 23 million pounds in the year just ended.
-This makes the price to earnings ratio based on both A and B shares at a very steep 95 times.
+Shares are highly priced based on earnings of a range of 21 to 23 pounds in the year just ended.
+This makes the price to earnings ratio based on both A and B shares at a very steep 95 times its price to earnings ratio.

 The details of the sale were announced just as it was revealed that the club had signed a 7-year sponsorship deal with General Motors Co (GM.N) to have the Chevrolet brand on their shirts starting in 2014.
 The deal is worth roughly $600 million, Reuters reported.